inveniosoftware/docs-invenio-ils/docs/reference/api/acquisition.md

 # Acquisition API

-This document outlines the API endpoints available for managing acquisitions in Invenio ILS.
+This document outlines the API endpoints available for managing acquisitions in InvenioILS.

 * **List Acquisition Orders**